Neocle/PlaceholderAPI-SocialExpansion/README.md

 - Done!

 ### ⚠️ __IMPORTANT:__ It is recommended not to use these placeholders on Holograms, it will lead into APIs quota exceeded, and therefore, placeholders not working as expected!
+(If you still want to use Holograms, you should reduce the update interval)
 ## Youtube Placeholders

 `%social_youtube_subscribers_count_<username>%`-> Returns subscribers count of <username>